 Killen will represent the Knox County Health Department director at future meetings with the Advisory Board of Health, Buchanan said.

-In the meantime, Knox County officials will work with an executive search firm to find candidates and decide who will replace Buchanan.
+In the meantime, Knox County officials are working with the executive search firm Baker-Tilly to find candidates to decide who will succeed Buchanan.
 That person will have big shoes to fill, whoever it is.

 "What's next for me is not written in stone yet," she said.
 "I'm still trying to work out the details."